 The higher this number, the smoother things will look during gameplay and any type of fast motion.
 On the other hand, a 60Hz monitor can sometimes look choppy and pixelated during any type of fast motion.

-These types of monitors are typically very affordable so they are good if you just want to get into gaming and don’t have a lot of money.
+These monitors are typically very affordable, so they are good if you just want to get into gaming and don’t have a lot of money.

 What is a 75Hz Monitor?